hpgbproductions/nami_noya/LORE/LORE.md

 Start: N/A

+### Overview

+The timeline diverges from our own in the early 2000s, and technology in this era is widely available as of our world in 2010.

 ### Politics

 The traditional world.
 A worsening climate and political scene lead to a massive war.
 For the first time, corporations are targeted.
 Few players of the old world survive the conflict.